quicwg/base-drafts/draft-ietf-quic-qpack.md

 This section describes the instructions which are possible on each stream type.

-In order to ensure table consistency and simplify update management, all table updates occur on the control stream rather than on request streams.
-Request streams contain only header blocks, which do not modify the state of the table.
+All table updates occur on the control stream.
+Request streams only carry header blocks that do not modify the state of the table.

 ## Primitives